nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ![calendar.png](images/calendar2.png)

-> **Note**: The calendar does not show past repeated events instances and will only show upcoming ones.
+> **Note**: The calendar does not show past repeated event instances and will only show upcoming ones.

 ### 3.11.
 Storage